ShaderFrog/glsl-parser/README.md

+# Shaderfrog GLSL Parser and Preprocessor

 The [Shaderfrog](https://shaderfrog.com/app) GLSL parser is an open source GLSL 1.00 and 3.00 parser and preprocessor.
-Both the preprocessor and parser can preserve comments and whitespace in the generated programs.
+Both the parser and preprocessor can preserve comments and whitespace in the ASTs and generated programs.

 In general, a parser is designed to analyze source code and turn it into a data structure called an "abstract syntax tree" (AST).
 The AST is a tree representation of the source program, which can be analyzed or manipulated.
-A use of this GLSL parser could be to parse the AST, find all variable names in the AST, and rename them.
+A use of this GLSL parser could be to parse a program into an AST, find all variable names in the AST, rename them, and generate new GLSL source code with renamed variables.

-GLSL supports "preprocessing," a compiler text processing step, and GLSL is similar to the C++ preprocessor.
+GLSL supports "preprocessing," a compiler text manipulation step.
+GLSL's preprocessor is based on the C++ preprocessor.
 This library supports limited preprocessing.

 This parser is built using a PEG grammar and using the Peggy Javascript library (formerly Peg.js).
 The PEG grammars for both the preprocessor and main parser